Shogun486/FaceDetector_AgePredictor/README.md

 Almost all image processing, especially when dealing with machine learning, makes use of classifying/labeling the dataset.
 Once the dataset has been labeled, it can be trained to predict.
-The training model used in [AgePrediction.ipynb] is a logistic regression classifier, which is a supervised meachine learning approach.
+The training model used in [AgePrediction.ipynb] is a logistic regression classifier, which is a supervised machine learning approach.
 What this means is that the data can clearly be categorized.
 In our case, the data can be separated into 5 age groups: [0 - 20), [20 - 40), [40 - 60), [60 - 80),
 and [80 - 100].